blischalk/clojure_notes/ClojureNotes.md

 - **apply** - `([f args] [f x args] [f x y args] [f x y z args] [f a b c d & args])`
 - **aset** - set the value in java array.
+- **assoc** - returns a new collection with the value at index / key updated.
 - **butlast**
 - **concat**
+- **contains?** - Tests a a map for the presence of a key regardless if its value is nil.
 - **comp** --  take a set of functions and return a function that is the composition of those functions
 - **comp** - Like thread first but not … research this
 - **compare** - returns -1 0 1 when comparing 2 data structures